christianhito/christianhito.github.io/_posts/2015-02-24-markdown-extra-components.markdown

 ## Summary:

-Here is the story, my boss asked me if is it possible for me to block access to certain websites in particular socials networks websites within our intranet.
+Here is the story, i am a curious linux sysadmin working for a governemental entity in Africa.
+Lastly, my boss asked me if it is possible for the IT departement and i to block access to certain websites in particular socials networks websites within our intranet.
 Well, obviously as a linux sysadmin, i said YES WE CAN.
 However, i remember one day we tried hard with our mikrotik router to block facebook access in our LAN.
-So, confirming to the boss it was a realy huge challenge to overcome for the IT departement and i.
+So, confirming to the boss that we can do it was a realy huge challenge to overcome for the IT departement and i.

-## Step 1
+## Intro

-We decided to walk the path of the shadow of death with an OpenSource paradigm.
-First thing first.
-The ROUTER !
-We were imposed to find something open with a good community for this case we found the nothing else than the almighty PFsesnse.
-PFsense will serve for a router and firewall.
+We LOVE GOOGLE, so we decided to walk down the path of the shadow of death with an OpenSource paradigm.
+First thing first, the ROUTER !
+We were imposed to find something open with a good and big community.
+Luckly for us google gave us nothing else than the almighty #PFsesnse.

+## PFsense

 #### Especial Elements
 - [Evidence](#evidence)